top1944/duckuments/docs/17_setup/1_6_duckiebot_initialization.md

 fix when DNS does not work, but it will cause other problems subsequently.

-Then reboot the Raspberry PI using the command
+Then reboot the Raspberry Pi using the command

     $ sudo reboot